Velocidex/velociraptor-docs/content/knowledge_base/tips/retry_hunt.md

 {{% /notice %}}

-I am add the new collection to the hunt manually by clicking the `Add to Hunt` button.
+I am adding the new collection to the hunt manually by clicking the `Add to Hunt` button.

 ![Manually Adding the collection to the hunt](manually_adding_hunt_collection.png)